vladirad/Camper-Hire-Theme/README.md

 # Camper-Hire-Theme
-A WordPress Theme for a Campers Rental Website
+A WordPress Theme for a Campers Rental Website based on underscores theme